soxofaan/jupyter-playground/README.md

-Just a random collection of Jupyter notebooks
+Just a random collection of Jupyter notebooks.